Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 How Do Dogs and Cats Get Ear Mites?

 They can be transmitted fairly easily from one infected animal to another.
 Cats are more likely to get ear mites than dogs but these parasites can be transferred from dog to dog or between different pets such as cats and rabbits.
 They can infect each other.
 Puppies and kittens often get them if their mother is infected.

 Can Humans Get Ear Mites?

-Fortunately, ear mites do not like to live in people's ears so although good hygiene practices are important if your pet is infected, you are unlikely to experience any problems yourself.
-In rare cases, ear mites do cause itchy skin rashes in humans so be on the alert and if you do develop a rash, get a suitable treatment cream from your Doctor.
+Fortunately, ear mites do not like to live in people's ears, so although good hygiene practices are important if your pet is infected, you are unlikely to experience any problems yourself.
+In rare cases, ear mites do cause itchy skin rashes in humans, so be on the alert and if you do develop a rash and get a suitable treatment cream from your doctor.

 Because of how easily these parasites can be spread from one pet to another, if you have more than one animal in your family, even if only one of them has an ear mite infection, you need to treat them all.
-If your pet is an 'only pet', it is important that you restrict his contact with other animals during treatment to avoid passing on the infection to others.
+Even if your pet is an only pet, it is important that you restrict his contact with other animals during treatment to avoid passing on the infection to others.

 Symptoms of an Ear Mite Infection